 Related Reading: 11 Of The Best Mountaineering and Hiking Watches of 2021

-Although hut to hut hiking trails in places like the Dolomites and the Tour du Mont Blanc are very popular, you’re likely to find more solitude than you would on a popular day hike.
+Some famous hut-to-hut hiking trails are the Alta Via in Italy and the Self-Guided Self-Guided Tour du Mont Blanc, and although they’re well known you’re likely to find more solitude than you would on a popular day hike.
 It’s one of the reasons I enjoy these types of treks more.
 If you don’t enjoy solitude though, you can be assured that once you reach your destined mountain hut, you’re likely to meet many hikers.

 Many alpine mountain huts don’t have wifi, making it the perfect off-grid place to get away from the world.
 It’s a great opportunity to get back in touch with nature and yourself.